LlamaEdge/llamaedge-query-server/README.md

           Deprecated.
 Print statistics to stdout
       --log-all
           Deprecated.
-Print all log information to stdout --summarize
+Print all log information to stdout --max-search-results <MAX_SEARCH_RESULTS>
-          Whether or not summarization is enabled on the server.
-Overrides the choice in the user query --max-search-results <MAX_SEARCH_RESULTS>
           Fallback: Maximum search results to be enforced in case a user query goes overboard [default: 5] --size-per-search-result <SIZE_PER_SEARCH_RESULT>